kcarrel/module-one-final-project-guidelines-seattle-web-career-012819/README.md

 1. Fork the repository: https://github.com/kcarrel/apis-and-iteration-seattle-web-career-012819/blob/master/README.md
 2. Clone the repository into the desired folder in your terminal
 3. Run gem install 'marvel_api' or add gem 'marvel_api' to your Gemfile and bundle.
+4. Create a secrets.yml file under the config folder with the content as reflected below:
+  api_key: 'enter your api key here'
+  private_key: 'enter your private api key here'
-4. Enter Marvel API keys (which you can get at https://developer.marvel.com/) into secrets.yml file.
+5. Enter the public and private Marvel API keys (which you can get at https://developer.marvel.com/) into secrets.yml file.
+6. Enter '$ rake db:migrate'
-5. Enter '$ rake db:seed' to seed the database.
+7. Enter '$ rake db:seed' to seed the database.
-6. Enter '$ ruby .\bin\run.rb' to enter the CLI.
+8. Enter '$ ruby .\bin\run.rb' to enter the CLI.

 ##Contributors Guide
 1. Fork the project.